ga4gh/vrs/docs/source/appendices/implementations.rst

 vr-python: GA4GH VR Python Implementation
 #########################################

-The |vr-python| is an implementation for the GA4GH VR-Spec.
-It supports all types covered by the VR-Spec, implements Allele normalization and computed identifier generation, and provides "extra" features such as translation from HGVS, SPDI, and VCF formats.
+The |vr-python| is an implementation for the GA4GH VRS.
+It supports all types covered by the VRS, implements Allele normalization and computed identifier generation, and provides "extra" features such as translation from HGVS, SPDI, and VCF formats.
 See `vr-python notebooks
 <https://github.com/ga4gh/vr-python/blob/master/notebooks>`__ for
 usage examples.

-|VR-Spec| MAY be used without using the Python implementation.
+|VRS| MAY be used without using the Python implementation.

 Applications and Web Services
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-Applications implement VR-Spec to support specific use cases.
+Applications implement VRS to support specific use cases.
-Projects known to implement VR-Spec are listed below.
+Projects known to implement VRS are listed below.
 Descriptions are provided by the application authors.